wiiees/pyling23/exercises/10_for-loops.md

 **10.37.** Why does readability matter, anyway?
 Isn't _correctness_ of code the thing that primarily matters?
 Consider this question especially from the perspective of using code for scientific research.

-**10.38.** ⭐ _(NOTE: Slightly modified/clarified on March 15.)_ Write three functions that take two lists and compute (and return) their _union_, _intersection and _complement_, respectively (notions from set theory).
+**10.38.** ⭐ Write three functions that take two lists and compute (and return) their _union_, _intersection and _complement_, respectively (notions from set theory).
 (Later we will learn about Python's built-in `set` datastructure, which of course provides such operations already.
 Solving this exercise without those built-ins is excellent practice.)
 Since a set must not contain the same element twice, it may be useful to define an auxiliary function to deduplicate a list.